 - British Admiralty

-The AGS Library has taken efforts to preserve wall maps and holds a collection of nearly 700 maps.
-Wall maps were once the main stay of the classroom, these beautifully constructed maps are becoming more difficult to find.
+The AGS Library takes efforts to preserve wall maps and holds a collection of nearly 700 maps.
+Wall maps were once the main stay of the classroom.
+Now these beautifully constructed maps are becoming more difficult to find.
 A small selection of wall maps are available for viewing at the Digital Wall Map Collection.